ApolloAuto/apollo/modules/perception/README.md

 # Perception

-The Perception module is now capable of detecting and classifying obstacles within only one component named Detection component.
+The Perception module has added new models for obstacle detection.
+Now Camera and Lidar submodules both have two alternatives of obstacle detection model.
+Besides, sensor fusion is also available now.

 ## Introduction
 Apollo 6.0 Perception has following new features: